 - The habit of eating late at night can lead to depression.

-- We’re learning about a rise in lower back pain associated with sitting on soft sofas.
+- And there’s a rise in lower back pain associated with sitting on soft sofas.

-Something else your habit does is cause you to give the lowest priority to such a critical life function as eating.
-So, on the one hand, we’re trying to lose or maintain our weight, have a flat stomach, and want all the other benefits of good nutrition, but our habit over here is sabotaging our hard work.
-If you want to change, read on.
+The way I began to look at this issue is this: On the one hand, we’re trying to maintain our weight, have a flat stomach, and want all the other benefits of good digestion, but our habit over here could be sabotaging our hard work.

 Willpower-proof your life